YottaDB/YDBDoc/ReleaseNotes/ydbr202.md

   The $ZSOCKET() function supports an "OPTIONS" keyword which takes an index argument and returns a string of the OPTIONS previously specified for the selected socket.
 The string may not exactly match the string originally specified but has the same meanings.

-  The new keywords "KEEPALIVE", "KEEPCNT", "KEEPIDLE", "KEEPINTVL", and "SNDBUF" return the individual items.
+  The keywords "KEEPALIVE", "KEEPCNT", "KEEPIDLE", "KEEPINTVL", and "SNDBUF" return the individual items.
 If the system's current value for the item doesn't match the value previously specified with the OPTIONS device parameter, both values are returned separated by a semicolon (";"): "uservalue;systemvalue".

   The "ZIBFSIZE" keyword may return the system value for SO_RCVBUF in addition to the value from the ZIBFSIZE device parameter.
 Note that the operating system may modify the values specified for SO_RCVBUF and SO_SNDBUF so the returned values for those options obtained with POSIX getsockopt() service may be different than those specified using setsockopt().